 The legacy of Michael Laudrup:

 There is no doubt in the genius of Michael Laudrup.
 The Dane was a brilliant playmaker who could swing the fortunes towards his sides’ single-handedly.
 He embodied his principles and always personified them both on and off the pitch.
-As a manager his sides were always known for the brilliant style of play they adopted.
+As a manager, his sides were always known for the brilliant style of play they adopted.
 Brondby flourished under him while both Getafe and Swansea were acknowledged to have punched above their weight under his guidance.

 His shrewd acquisitions when in charge of those clubs were lauded.
 But Laudrup was always prone to not being in good terms with those in the upper echelons of the club’s hierarchy and things fell apart badly, especially during his time at Swansea.
-This was even the more troubling considering the fact that Laudrup had guided them to their first ever competitive cup trophy in their history.
+This was even the more troubling considering the fact that Laudrup had guided them to their first-ever competitive cup trophy in their history.

 As a player, Laudrup never got his due recognition as he was never at a consistent peak anywhere.
-His genus was always there for everyone to see.
-He was caught in between the generations where the likes of Michael Platini started to decline and Diego Maradona fresh off his World Cup winning exploits while the 90’s saw Roberto Baggio and even Zinedine Zidane towards its end.
+His genius was always there for everyone to see.
+He was caught in between the generations where the likes of Michael Platini started to decline and Diego Maradona fresh off his World Cup-winning exploits while the 90’s saw Roberto Baggio and even Zinedine Zidane towards its end.
 In between these generations, Laudrup was arguably the best player to have played.
 He was an artist in many ways.

 A silky and languid artist while he was at it.
 His croquetas were dazzling and the way he danced past defenders will never get old.
 His career, both player and managerial, will always be looked back at as not always the best decisions made and to an extent, poor luck.
 He will never be forgotten and it is perhaps testament to his genius that he shall always be remembered as the greatest underrated player of all time.